How It Works

 Back: Yes.
 Some workouts include exercises that specifically target your back.

 Flexibility: Yes.
-You’ll do a workout called “X Stretch,” for flexibility and to help ward off injuries.
+You’ll do a workout called “X Stretch” for flexibility.

 Aerobic: Yes.
 You’ll work up a sweat with workouts called “Cardio X” and “Plyometrics,” which is an explosive jumping cardio routine.